LukeWait/gui-app-switcher-midtown/README.md

 # MidTown IT Training Solutions App

 ## Description
+This project was developed as part of an assignment at TAFE Queensland - ICTPRG434-435.
 The MidTown IT Training Solutions App provides a GUI hub to switch between three algorithmic solutions:
 - Rock Paper Scissors
 - Multiplication Table